bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js22">22.
 Check if the Numbers Have the Same Last Digit</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-This program prompts the user to enter two numbers and checks if they have the same last digit.
+<p>This program prompts the user to enter two numbers and checks if they have the same
+last digit.</p>
 <pre>
 // Prompt user for two numbers let num 1 = parse!nt(prompt("Enter the first number:"));